BU-Spark/se-editor-ai/README.md

 ---

 ## Future Work
+- **Change AI Model**
 - **Fix Existing Known Bugs and Issues**
 - **Promote Page:** Finish promote page user functionality, such as social media integration.
 - **Improve AI Features:** Implement functionality to refresh AI-generated suggestions, headlines, etc. to receive new and different outputs.
-- **Migrate AI and API functionalities:** Move AI functionalities and related API calls to the backend for security and performance.
+- **Migrate AI and API functionalities:** Move AI functionalities and related API calls to the backend for security and performance (refer to image suggestions implementation).
 - **Migrate Authentication:** Move Firebase authentication to the backend for security and performance.
 - **Google Authentication:** Add Google login for easier user sign-in.
 - **Update UI Styling:** Refresh login page, promote page, and profile page styling.